JimDesu/basis-lang/spec.md

 The typechecker performs a single forward-flow walk over this CFG, maintaining a **state vector** at each program point:

 ```
-StateVector = (init: InitLattice, failure: FailLattice, readTaint: TaintLattice, fexprTaint: TaintLattice, obligations: ObligationSet)
+StateVector = (init: InitLattice, failure: FailLattice, readTaint: TaintLattice, obligations: ObligationSet)
 ```

 Each component is a separate lattice; the joint state-vector forms the product lattice.
 At convergent CFG points, the join is performed component-wise &mdash; each analysis joins per its own lattice rules.

-Transfer functions update the state vector at each statement; the per-component transfer functions are described in E.2&ndash;E.5, except the obligation component's, which are in &sect;10.5.
+Transfer functions update the state vector at each statement; the per-component transfer functions are described in E.2&ndash;E.4, except the obligation component's, which are in &sect;10.5.
 Some statement types have transfer functions that touch multiple components (e.g., a `.fail` statement updates both `failure` and may affect taint propagation); these cross-component interactions are noted at each transfer function.

 A `.scope` block (&sect;3.17) appears in the CFG as a region with a single entry edge and a single exit edge.
 Scope entry introduces no new analysis context &mdash; the walk continues in the same per-command-body pass (&sect;10.5).
 At the exit edge the walk drops the block's scope-local slots from every component's tracked set, and the obligation component fires the discharge of any obligation still owned by a scope-local binding (&sect;10.5).